MrJanHorak/pomodoro-timer/README.md

 The timer logic is encapsulated in a custom hook called [`useTimer`](src/customHooks/useTimer.ts).
 This hook manages the timer state and provides functions to start, pause, and reset the timer.

+### Add Music from Sound cloud

+Add an iframe for a soundcloud player in the setting for music playback.
+The iframe is hidden from view and will autoplay.

 ## Project Structure

 - `src/App.tsx`: The main component of the app.
 It uses the `useTimer` hook and updates the document title and favicon.